feniuspw/supa-user/README.md

 ## Running Tests 🧪

-Use `pytest` to execute the unit tests.
+Use `python -m pytest` to execute the unit tests.
 The environment variables required by the application need to be present, and `PYTHONPATH` must include the `src` folder.

 ```bash